Nighthater/2121-PySpace/README.md

 ### Keyvars

 Keyvars affect the Shape of the Fractal.
-Not every Keyvar affects the fractal, try to experiment a bit
+Not every Keyvar affects the fractal, try to experiment a bit.
+The Fractals you can change with the keyvars are already animated.

 | Keys | Action|
 |--|--|
 |Insert & Del| Change Keyvar 0|